Frequently asked questions about generative AI at Sydney

 GPT-4 is one of the most powerful generative AI models currently available.
 We recommend that you use GPT-4 (or a similarly powerful model, like Claude 3 Opus), instead of the more dated and less powerful versions (like GPT-3.5 which is available on the free version of ChatGPT).

 Staff and students at the University of Sydney have access to ‘Microsoft Copilot’ (used to be called Bing Chat) at https://copilot.microsoft.com via Edge or Chrome browsers.
-Ensure that you are signed into your University account and you will see the University logo in the top left, and a ‘protected’ badge in the top right:
+Ensure that you are signed into your University account and you will see the University logo in the top left, and a ‘protected’ shield in the top right:

 The data security classification (what data can be put into the platform) is ‘protected data‘: data that is not generally available to the public.
 However, as data will briefly transit overseas (USA), in order to comply with privacy laws, staff and students should not input personal information about themselves or other people, and should not input commercially or research sensitive data, particularly where research areas (e.g. National Security) or contractual obligations limit transborder data flow.
 When using Microsoft Copilot, it is important to use the protected experience of Copilot as described above.
+University of Sydney staff can view the Knowledge Base article about Copilot for more guidance.

 The other option for University staff and students is to use the ‘Vanilla GPT-4’ agent in Cogniti.
 This gives access to a more ‘raw’ GPT-4 experience.